My Emacs Configuration

 I’ve never needed a font panel in Emacs, not even once.

-(unbind-key "s-t")
+"s-t") (unbind-key

 It’s genuinely shocking that there’s no “duplicate whatever’s marked” command built-in.

-(use-package duplicate-thing
+use-package duplicate-thing

-(defun pt/duplicate-thing ()
+:initdefun pt/duplicate-thing ()

-"Duplicate thing at point without changing the mark."
+("Duplicate thing at point without changing the mark."

-(save-mark-and-excursion (duplicate-thing 1))
+(save-mark-and-excursion (duplicate-thing

-:bind (("C-c u" . pt/duplicate-thing)
+(call-interactively #'next-line))"C-c u" . pt/duplicate-thing)

-("C-c C-u" . pt/duplicate-thing)))
+:bind (("C-c C-u" . pt/duplicate-thing))) (

 We need to support reading large blobs of data for LSP’s sake.

-(setq read-process-output-max (* 1024 1024)) ; 1mb
+setq read-process-output-max (* 1024 1024)) ; 1mb (

 When I hit, accidentally or purposefully, a key chord that forms the prefix of some other chords, I want to see a list of possible completions and their info.

-(use-package which-key
+use-package which-key

 :diminish

-(which-key-enable-extended-define-key t)
+(which-key-enable-extended-define-key

 :config

-(which-key-mode)
+(which-key-mode) (which-key-setup-minibuffer))

-(defun display-startup-echo-area-message ()
+defun display-startup-echo-area-message ()

-"Override the normally tedious startup message."
+("Override the normally tedious startup message."

-(message "Welcome back."))
+"Welcome back.")) (message

-Emacs has an executable-prefix-env command that adds a magic shebang line to scripts in interpreted languages.
-With a little cajoling, it can use env(1) instead of hardcoding the interpreter path, which is slightly more robust in certain circumstances.
+command that adds a magic shebang line to scripts in interpreted languages.
+With a little cajoling, it can use env(1)

-(setq executable-prefix-env t)
+setq executable-prefix-env t) (

-The new context-menu-mode in Emacs 28 makes right-click a lot more useful.
+in Emacs 28 makes right-click a lot more useful.
 But for terminal emacs, it’s handy to have the menubar at hand.

-(bind-key "C-c C-m" #'tmm-menubar)
+(context-menu-mode)"C-c C-m" #'tmm-menubar) (bind-key

 Buffer management